forlink/pricePredictor/README.md

 # pricePredictor
-Prediction of Forex prices based on machine learning
+Prediction of forex prices changes using machine learning